-All Students:
+For All Students:

-Students are not permitted to wear colored accessories or any other clothing over their uniform.
+Students are not permitted to wear colored accessories or any other dothing over their uniform.
 Natural, black or white nylons or black socks must be worn.
-Shoes or sneakers must be black (white soles are ok), closed toe, non-skid low-heeled and professional Students are not allowed to wear hats.
+Shoes or sneakers must be black, closed toe, non-skid low-heeled and professional (Esthetic students may wear white sneakers).
+Excessive visible body piercing other than earrings is not allowed.
+Students are not allowed to wear hats and head coverings of any type.
 Torn clothing, short shorts and jeans are not acceptable.
 A student not in proper uniform will be dismissed.
 Alterations of any kind to the IIC student uniform are not allowed.